 The best products to protect your eyebrows are Vaseline and sunscreen.

 How often do I need treatments to maintain my eyebrows’ appearance?

-Most people only need to visit a microblading technician every two years or so.
+Most people only need to visit a microblading technician roughly every two years.

 “If you have really oily skin,” adds Haas, “you may find you need to get a touch-up every 1.5 years because the more oil in your skin, the more your skin actually pushes the color out of your pores.”

 On the other hand, if you want to change them, let them grow out, or start over with a fresh look, it will take approximately five years for your original treatment to fade completely.

 Can you get microblading if your eyebrows have been tattooed?